Succession Plan: A Comprehensive Planning Framework

 A thorough review of the business needs to be conducted to determine which positions, if left vacant, could create immediate operational, reputational or financial risks and/or compromise progress toward achieving the strategic priorities.

 Each position should also consider the criticality and retention risk scale.
-On this scale, high-impact roles carry high retention risk because the individuals identified for these roles often have unique and sought-after skills.
+High-impact roles carry high retention risk on this scale because the individuals identified for these roles often have unique and sought-after skills.
 On the other end of the scale, low-impact roles tend to have a low retention risk due to the perceived notion that their skill sets are lower, widening the candidate pool available to fill that role.
 These steps will help identify those critical employees who require healthy challenges and support to maintain their engagement and focus on your business.

-Identify the skill sets for the critical roles to develop successor assessment criteria
+Identify the skill sets for the critical roles to develop successor assessment criteria.

 Once critical roles are defined, a competency-based assessment must be developed to create a success profile for each critical position that defines the current and future-oriented knowledge, skills, abilities, qualifications, and personal qualities required to excel in the role.
 These profiles serve as guidelines for evaluating potential successors and ensure a streamlined and objective assessment process.